 How to make orange curd

-- Start by reducing the orange juice to 1/2 a cup.
+Remember, I’m using blood orange juice here, hence the colour.
+Start by reducing the orange juice to ½ a cup.
 This is an optional step to intensify the orange flavour.
-If you want to skip it, just use 1/2 cup of blood orange juice.
+If you want to skip it, just use ½ cup of orange juice or blood orange juice.

-- Add sugar, eggs and blood orange zest and whisk over low heat until the sugar has dissolved.
-This should only take about 2 minutes.
+Add sugar, eggs and orange zest and whisk over low heat until the sugar has dissolved.
+Then, begin adding the butter 2-3 cubes at a time, stirring over low heat until they’re melted in before adding more.

-- Once all the butter is added, continue to whisk and heat just until it’s thick enough to coat the back of a spoon (or 75C / 170F if using a thermometer)
+Once all the butter is added, continue to stir and cook just until it’s thick enough to coat the back of a spoon or the side of the pan thickly (or 75C / 170F if using a thermometer).

-Store the curd in airtight preserving jars, in the fridge for up to 1 month unopened.
+Store the curd in airtight preserving jars, in the refrigerator for up to 1 month unopened.
 Once opened, use within 7-10 days.

 Yes, orange curd freezes well.
 For best results, thaw it in the fridge for 24 hours before use.

-- Concentrate the orange juice first – to intensify the flavour.
+- Concentrate the orange juice first – to intensify the flavour in your orange curd.
 This is an optional step but well worth it to get a real burst of orange flavour.

 - Whisk it well – before turning the heat on to make sure all ingredients are well distributed.